Foots Clement

-Charles Baxter "Foots" Clement (1904–1976) was a college football player and prominent Memphis businessman.
+Charles Baxter "Foots" Clement (June 12, 1904 – February 27, 1976) was an American college football player and prominent Memphis businessman.
 He was posthumously inducted into the Alabama Sports Hall of Fame in 1989.

 University of Alabama

 Clement was a prominent tackle for the Alabama Crimson Tide football team of the University of Alabama from 1928 to 1930.
 He wore a size 14 shoe.
 He also participated in track and boxing.

 1930

 He was the captain of the 1930 national championship team.
 He was selected first-team All-Southern on the selection compiled from 20 of 23 southern coaches by the United Press and third-team All-American in the captain's poll of the Central Press Association.